criblio/collector-templates/collectors/rest/openai_audit_logs/README.md

-# Boomi REST Collector
+# OpenAI REST Collector

-This collector template allows you to collect logs from Boomi's api.
+This collector template allows you to collect logs from OpenAI's REST API for audit logs

 # Installation